getpatchwork/patchwork/docs/upgrading.md

 avoid this).
 Such changes are usually listed in the `UPGRADING` document, but you can also diff the `requirements.txt` files in each release for comparison.

+## Collect Static Files

+New versions of patchwork generally contain changes to the additional files like images, CSS and JavaScript.
+To do this, run the `collectstatic` management commands:

+    $ ./manage.py collectstatic

-## Ensure Your Database is Ready
+## Upgrade Your Database

 Migrations of the database can be tricky.
 Prior to [`v1.0.0`][gh-v1], database migrations were provided by way of manual, SQL migration scripts.
 After this release, patchwork moved to support [Django migrations][ref-django-migrate].
 If you are upgrading from `v1.0.0` or later, it is likely that you can rely entirely on the later to bring your database up-to-date.
+This can be done like
+so:

+    $ ./manage.py migrate

 However, there are a number of scenarios in which you may need to fall back to the provided SQL migrations or provide your own:

 * You are using Django < 1.6

   patchwork supports Django 1.6.
 However, Django Migrations was added in 1.7 and is [not available for previous versions][ref-south2].
 As such, you must continue to use manual migrations or upgrade your version of Django.
+For many of the migrations, this can be done automatically:

+      $ ./manage.py sqlmigrate patchwork 0003_add_check_model

+  However, this only works for schema migrations.
+For data migrations, however, this will fail.
+In this cases, these migrations will need to be handwritten.

-* You are using Django > 1.6, but upgrading from patchwork < 1.0
+* You are using Django > 1.6, but upgrading from patchwork < 1.0.0

   patchwork only started providing migrations in `v1.0.0`.
 SQL migrations are provided for versions prior to this and must be applied to get the database